 TIF Project Review Committee.
 Each project seeking to use TIF must submit a complete application to the Growth Management Department which will be forwarded to the TIF Project Review Committee for evaluation.
 The TIF Project Review Committee will make recommendations on the use of TIF to the Planning Commission and City Council.
-The Project Review Committee consists of the following members: Finance Director or his/her representative; Growth Management Director or his/her representative; Economic Development Partnership President or his/her representative; two Planning Commission members appointed by the Mayor; two City Council members appointed by the Mayor; and, one representative of the Rapid City Area School District appointed by the Superintendent.
+The Project Review Committee consists of the following members: Finance Director or his/her representative; Growth Management Director or his/her representative; City Attorney or his/her representative; Economic Development Partnership President or his/her representative; two Planning Commission members appointed by the Mayor; two City Council members appointed by the Mayor; and, one representative of the Rapid City Area School District appointed by the Superintendent.

+The applicant and his designees shall meet with the Project Review Committee to present the proposed Tax Increment District.
+No other applicants shall be present unless appropriately designated by the applicant.
 A majority of the Project Review Committee members present at the meeting where the TIF proposal is evaluated must concur for a project to receive a positive recommendation.
 All recommendations of the Project Review Committee will be transmitted to the Planning Commission for a recommendation and on to the City Council for a final decision.